12 Reasons Why Merino Wool is the Best Base Layer For Hikes

-When choosing your clothing for a thru-hike, there are loads of amazing options available.
-Now you have a wide range of synthetics, wool, and then blends.
-This may make you wonder why is merino wool is the best base layer.
+When choosing your clothing for a thru-hike, many fantastic options are available.
+Now, you have a wide range of synthetics, wool, and blends.
+This may make you wonder why merino wool is the best base layer.

 Merino is odor-resistant and a near-perfect clothing choice for a thru-hiker, with the only true negative being price.
-But currently, no other synthetic fabrics with the same level of performance in durability, warmth, and weight with this level of benefits.
+Currently, no other synthetic fabrics with the same level of performance in durability, warmth, and weight with this level of benefits.

 Let’s examine why merino is a perfect material for hiking base layers as it is for nearly any outdoor activity, including thru-hiking:

-12 Reasons Why Merino Wool is the Best Base Layer
+12 Reasons Why I Choose Merino Wool for a Base Layer

 Odor-Resistance